Blog / Reviews

 Key Takeaways:

-• Businesses with 100+ reviews get 30% more website clicks
+• Businesses with 100+ reviews receive significantly more website clicks (per BrightLocal)

 It's not complicated.
 When someone's boiler breaks down at 7am in January, they search "heating engineer near me" and call one of the top three businesses they see.
 Almost always, they pick the one with the most reviews and the best rating.